IntelligentSoftwareSystems/Galois/lonestarmine/README.md

 ...
 ```

-We currently do not support graphs label on edges
+We currently do not support graphs label on edges.
 Vertex ids are expected to be sequential integers between 0 and (total number of vertices - 1).

-For testing, we have prepared a test graph **citeseer** in $GALOIS_HOME/lonestarmine/test_data/
+For testing, we have prepared a test graph **citeseer** in $GALOIS_HOME/lonestarmine/test_data.

 RUN
 ===========